by Mac Barnett

 by Stephanie Graegin

-Here is another wordless picture book that became a fast favorite at my house.
-This adorable story as it follows a young girl whose favorite stuffed fox has been stolen... by an actual fox.
-Her quest to get her beloved toy back leads her to a enchanting animal village in the woods and an unexpected discovery about generosity.
+This wordless picture book follows a young girl whose favorite stuffed fox has been stolen... by an actual fox.
+Her quest to get her beloved toy back leads her to a enchanting animal village in the woods and an unexpected discovery.

 Red: A Crayon's Story